-Alternatively, the probability that a value smaller than w^ occurs, with $p = P(w \le W^)$, is 1 - c:
+Alternatively, the probability that a value smaller than w^ occurs, with $p = P(w \le W^)$,

-$$1 - c = \int{-\infty}^{w} f(w) dw = P(w \le W^) = p$$
+$$1 - c = \int{-\infty}^{w^} f(w) dw = P(w \le W^) = p$$

 Assuming the data of daily variations (for nominal exchange rate) and monthly variations (for the real effective exchange rate) are independent and identically distributed, the VaR indicates at the level of confidence 95% and 99%, the largest daily or monthly expected loss, as the case.
-Tables 1, 2 and 3 and Figure 7 (see electronic edition) summarize the results of calculation for both, parametric and no-parametric approach.
+Tables 1, 2 and 3 and Figure 7 (at the end of this article, on pp.369) summarize the results of calculation for both, parametric and non-parametric approach.

-From the data presented in tables 2 and 3 (see electronic edition), it is noted that the relative VaR exposure to foreign exchange rate in Brazil is quite high, which means high intensity in the exchange rate volatility and therefore high probability of maximum expected loss in portfolio of agents, particularly banks.
-However, the Brazilian data are in line with the values obtained by the major emerging countries of the G20, with the exception of Indonesia, whose daily VaR reached the amazing mark 26.99% (parametric) and 37.65% (nonparametric).
+From the data presented in Tables 2 and 3 (see electronic edition), it is noted that the relative VaR exposure to foreign exchange rate in Brazil is quite high, which means high intensity in the exchange rate volatility and therefore high probability of maximum expected loss in portfolio of agents, particularly banks.
+However, the Brazilian data are in line with the values obtained by the major emerging countries of the G20, with the exception of Indonesia, whose daily VaR reached the amazing mark 26.99% (parametric) and 37.65% (non-parametric).